aldertzomer/FastDeMe/README.md

 The Kaiju database was made with assembled and annotated bacterial, archaeal and viral reference genomes from the NCBI RefSeq database.

-### Kraken
+### Kraken2

-The Kraken database was made with the complete bacterial/archaeal reference genomes from RefSeq.
+The Kraken2 database was made with the complete bacterial/archaeal reference genomes from RefSeq.

 ### Mash/BioBloomCategorizer